 The Department of Classical, Near Eastern, and Religious Studies believes that Reading Lists constitute the best way to prepare students with the general background of the field, by reading seminal primary and secondary works.
 Familiarity with these lists is examined by written comprehensive examinations or comps.

 Greek.
-Reading lists for candidates writing comprehensive exams on Ancient Greek — PhD Classics, and PhD Classics (Ancient History) — are available here.
+Reading list for candidates writing comprehensive exams on Ancient Greek — PhD Classics, and PhD Classics (Ancient History).

 Latin.
-Reading lists for candidates writing comprehensive exams on Latin — PhD Classics, and PhD Classics (Ancient History) — are available here.
+Reading list for candidates writing comprehensive exams on Latin — PhD Classics, and PhD Classics (Ancient History).

 Classical and Near Eastern Archaeology:

-Students the PhD in Classics: Classical Archaeology will be examined on two of the six Major Fields from the PhD in Classics: Reading List-Ph.D. in Classical Archaeology
+Students the PhD in Classics: Classical Archaeology will be examined on two of four periods: Bronze Age Mediterranean and Near East (c.
+3000-1000 BCE);

 Students in the PhD in Religious Studies write essay exams on the religious traditions of the ancient Near East and Mediterranean, beginning with Gilgamesh, and including Judaism, Christianity, and Islam.